GladysAssistant/gladysassistant.com.jekyll/_posts/2019-06-26-first-gladys-4-alpha.md

 <img src="/assets/images/articles/gladys-4-alpha/system.png" alt="Gladys 4 Dashboard" class="img-responsive"/>

-A feature I love, is the ability to text Gladys that you want to see the kitchen, and she messages you back on Telegram with a view from the room camera:
+A feature I love is the ability to text Gladys that you want to see the kitchen, and she messages you back on Telegram with a view from the room camera:

 <img src="/assets/images/articles/gladys-4-alpha/telegram-image.jpg" alt="Gladys 4 Dashboard" class="img-responsive" width="400"/>